fsharp/fslang-design/FSharp-6.0/FS-1093-additional-conversions.md

 Answer: no impact, just more programs will be expected, no new expression shapes

-> "[21:27] Heron Barreto - are we going to expand usage of the flexibe type operator(?) with this RFC?"
+> "[21:27] Heron Barreto - are we going to expand usage of the flexible type operator(?) with this RFC?"

 Answer: no, indeed it might be used less